JCSDA/spack-stack/doc/source/Quickstart.rst

 Create local environment
 ------------------------

 The following instructions install a new spack environment on a pre-configured site (see :numref:`Section %s <Platforms_Preconfigured_Sites>` for a list of pre-configured sites and site-specific notes).
 Instructions for creating a new site config on an configurable system (i.e. a generic Linux or macOS system) can be found in :numref:`Section %s <Platform_New_Site_Configs>`.
+The options for the ``spack stack`` extension are explained in :numref:`Section %s <SpackStackExtension>`.

 .. code-block:: console

-   # See a list of sites and apps
+   # See a list of sites and templates
    spack stack create env -h

-   # Create a pre-configured Spack environment in envs/<app>.<site>
+   # Create a pre-configured Spack environment in envs/<template>.<site>
    # (copies site-specific, application-specific, and common config files into the environment directory)
-   spack stack create env --site hera --specs jedi-fv3-env --name jedi-fv3.hera
+   spack stack create env --site hera --template ufs-weather-model --name ufs-weather-model.hera

    # Activate the newly created environment
    # Optional: decorate the command line prompt using -p